Skip to content ↓

 • Latin

-Students in Years 7, 8 and 9 are following a bespoke programme of study to support and embed our school ethos of being Respectful, Resilient, Responsible and Reconnecting.
-We are encouraging our students to have a growth mindset, mindfulness and being aware of their own wellbeing as well as the wellbeing of people around them, this links into our work of being a Brilliant School and understanding our health and wellbeing.
+Students in Years 7, 8 and 9 follow a bespoke programme of study to support and embed our school ethos of being Respectful, Resilient, and Responsible.
+We encourage our students to have a growth mindset, practice mindfulness and be aware of their own wellbeing as well as the wellbeing of people around them, this links into our work of being a Brilliant School and understanding our health and wellbeing.
 Students will address and develop these skills through a range of activities called Brilliant Me, Brilliant We.
 The students will also experience a range of different activities involving First Aid skills and learning through being in the outdoors.

 Key Stage 3